 By Nell Painter

-The eight art works made for the Web site of the Montclair State University Creative Research Center echo key notions in the CRC’s mission: to create, stimulate, reinvigorate, drive, mediate, cross over, explore, enlist, cultivate, collaborate, and link.
+She writes, “For the CRC’s inception, I made eight art works for the web site that echoed key notions in the CRC’s mission: to create, stimulate, reinvigorate, drive, mediate, cross over, explore, enlist, cultivate, collaborate, and link.
 Their process of creation as well as their palette build on the CRC’s foundation in artistic creation and digital tools.
 Their abstraction opens the way for viewers to collaborate in supplying meaning—to further the process of signification and carry it into scientific and symbolic realms.

-The eight pieces on the website begin in two drawings made at Lake Clear in the Adirondacks in the summer of 2010, colored ink and acrylic on Yupo synthetic paper, 11 x 14."
-Then, to create the images on the Creative Research Center’s website, I manipulated details of the drawings digitally in Photoshop,to make new compositions.
-The images here in this statement continue my process of digital repetition and recombination.
+The eight pieces on the website began in two drawings made at Lake Clear in the Adirondacks in the summer of 2010, colored ink and acrylic on Yupo synthetic paper, 11 x 14."
+Then, to create the images on the Creative Research Center website, I manipulated details of the drawings digitally in Photoshop, to make new compositions.
+The images in this statement continue my process of digital repetition and recombination.

 It’s easy to recognize these pieces as abstract, though today we claim all sorts of art as abstraction, for the mere translation of light’s wavelengths into paint and print constitutes abstraction of a more or less extreme character.
 These abstract pieces invite all viewers, regardless of their physical characteristics, into their realm.
 For creativity does not limit itself to any particular human body type.
 You are all invited in.

 Addendum: Nell Painter Artist’s Statement for The Creative Research Center, 25 01 2014